-PHOEBE APPERSON HEARST held her dress above her shoes to step from the limousine parked in front of 1815 California Street, where ‘Abdu’l-Bahá had been staying.
+PHOEBE APPERSON HEARST HELD her dress above her shoes to step from the limousine parked in front of 1815 California Street, where ‘Abdu’l-Bahá had been staying.
 It was October 13, 1912.
 She was a small woman and kept her hair pulled tight on top of her head except for several short curls that hung loose to frame her face.
 After her husband died in 1891, she took over what was then the largest private mining company in the United States.
 The University of California at Berkeley had risen on her dollars.
-Today she had arrived to escort ‘Abdu’l-Bahá to her 1900-acre estate in nearby Pleasanton for a three-night stay in the countryside.
+Today she had arrived to escort ‘Abdu’l-Bahá to her nineteen-hundred-acre estate in nearby Pleasanton for a three-night stay in the countryside.

 It was a sunny day, and they drew the blinds in Mrs. Hearst’s limousine, then sped off down California Street toward the ferry terminal at the end of Market Street.
-After disembarking from the ferry across the bay in Oakland, the journey to Phoebe Heart’s estate took them thirty-five miles through the redwoods of California.
+After disembarking from the ferry across the bay in Oakland, the journey to Phoebe Hearst’s estate took them thirty-five miles through the redwoods of California.

 Phoebe Hearst and ‘Abdu’l-Bahá had first met almost fourteen years earlier in the penal colony of ‘Akká, Palestine, a city so polluted that most of its vegetation had vanished.
 ‘Abdu’l-Bahá’s father, Bahá’u’lláh, had called it “The Most Great Prison.”
 Mrs. Hearst had planned and paid for the first Americans to travel to ‘Akká to meet ‘Abdu’l-Bahá, where he lived as a political prisoner of the Ottoman Empire.